axibase/atsd-use-cases/chart-of-the-day/la-lights/README.md

 The [ChartLab](https://apps.axibase.com/chartlab) visualization above, made possible by ATSD, tracks government progress with [public data](https://catalog.data.gov/dataset/citywide-led-streetlight-savings) and offers insight on the latest foray into environmental protectionism of Los Angeles.
-Open the chart with the link above, and use the drop-down menu to toggle between all of the recorded metrics for a complete picture of [The Los Angeles LED Streetlight Program](https://energy.gov/eere/ssl/text-alternative-version-city-los-angeles-led-streetlight-program).
+Open the chart with the link above, and use the drop-down list to toggle between all of the recorded metrics for a complete picture of [The Los Angeles LED Streetlight Program](https://energy.gov/eere/ssl/text-alternative-version-city-los-angeles-led-streetlight-program).

 The table below indexes the recorded metrics and offers explanation when needed:

 | Metric | Unit | Comment |
 |--------|:----:|:-------:|